composablesys/collabs/docs/src/guide/gotchas.md

 # Next Steps

-You've now finished the Guide and learned Collabs's main concepts.
+You've now finished the Guide and learned Collabs's main concepts!

 To learn even more, check out the other sections on this site: